 The osteopath1 presents his appeal2 and any case in support of it, and he may call and question witnesses3, and may give evidence on his own behalf4.
 The osteopath or any person called on his behalf may be cross-examined by the General Council5 and, in the case of persons called on his behalf, may be re-examined by the osteopath, who may give evidence a second time6.
 The General Council may present a case in favour of the decision appealed against, and may call and question witnesses7.
-The General Council and any person called on its behalf may be cross-examined
+The General Council and any person

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.